-This International Men's Day, Chris Eley - Education and Sustainability Officer at Paradise Wildlife Park/BIAZA DEAI Working Group, marks the occasion:
+This International Men's Day, Chris Eley - Education Lead at Hertfordshire Zoo and Chair of the BIAZA DEAI Working Group, marks the occasion:

 International Men’s Day (IMD) is a global day of observance held every year around the world.
 It invites everyone regardless of gender identity in the world to come together, to support and celebrate men and boys in all their diversity.
 International Men’s Day is also extremely important for shining a light on men’s well-being.
 Let’s be frank, the statistics speak for themselves: